Understanding Classical Decomposability of Inequality Measures: A Graphical Analysis: Population-share-weighted decomposability: graphical evaluation for common inequality measures

 (1C) evidently holds from the KL representation of $g_{1,Theil}$.

 The minimum value 0 is attained when either $z_1+z_2=0$ (that is, $z_1=z_2=0$) or $z_1+z_2 \neq 0$ and $z_1=z_2$.
 These situations describe a generic case $z_1=z_2$.
 Thus, (1D) holds as well.

-\paragraph*{Properties (2A)-(2D)} For properties of $g_{2,Theil}$ which is supposed to capture the between inequality, (2A) obviously does not hold -- from the right panel of Figure \ref{fig:Theil_DCP} it is obvious that level curves of $g_{2,Theil}$ are not horizontal.
+\paragraph*{Properties (2A)-(2D)} For properties of $g_{2,Theil}$, (2A) obviously does not hold -- from the right panel of Figure \ref{fig:Theil_DCP} it is obvious how level curves of $g_{2,Theil}$ are different from horizontal slices.

 The same plot visually confirms that (2B) does not hold.
 It shows the level (horizontal line) corresponding to $z_3=1/3$ and gives an example of the curve (red) which is monotonic on the simplex with the following property.
 If we look at the movement along this curve increasing in $z_3$ from $z_3=1/3$, we see that first the colours change from lighter to darker and then at some point change from darker to lighter.
-Note that unlike Gini and coefficient of variation cases, where the violation comes from either $z_3<1/3$ or $z_3>1/3$ regions, here the violations come from the region $z_3 > 1/3$ where the average income in the solo subgroup dominates the average income of the two-person subgroup.
+Even though in this illustration violations come from the region $z_3 > 1/3$, we could construct monotonicity violations in the region $z_3<1/3$ as well.

 (2C) does not hold and $g_{2,Theil}$ can take negative values -- e.g. for $z=(0,1/2,1/2)$ or $z=(1/2,0,1/2)$.

 (2D) does not hold fully.
 First, what holds is that the entire segment $z_3=\frac{1}{3}$ (equivalently $z_1+z_2=\frac{2}{3}$) gives the zero value to $g_{2,Theil}$.
 However, there are points $z$ outside this segment that also give zero values to $g_{2,Theil}$.
 Namely, for $z_3=\frac{2}{3}$, the two points $\left(\frac{1}{3},\,0,\,\frac{2}{3}\right)$ and $\left(0,\,\frac{1}{3},\,\frac{2}{3}\right)$ also result in the zero values for $g_{2,Theil}$.
 Moreover, for each $z_3 \in (\frac{1}{3},\frac{2}{3})$ (equivalently, $z_1+z_2 \in (\frac{1}{3},\frac{2}{3})$), we can find $z_1+z_2=1-z_3$ such that